 However, legislation introduced in Congress in 2017 – Legal Workforce Act (H.R.
 3711) – hopes to make the E-Verify electronic employment eligibility verification system a mandatory and permanent requirement for U.S. employers to ensure the workers they hire are legally eligible to work in the United States.

-Mandatory nationwide use of E-Verify was included in the White House Fiscal Year 2018 Budget that called for “expanding worksite enforcement strategies by mandating nationwide use of the E-Verify system” to reduce illegal employment.
+Mandatory nationwide use of E-Verify was included in the White House Fiscal Year 2018 Budget in order to expand worksite enforcement strategies by mandating nationwide use of the E-Verify system to reduce illegal employment.

 An employer may receive a monetary fine for all substantive and uncorrected technical violations.
 Employers determined to have knowingly hired or continued to employ unauthorized workers will be required to cease the unlawful activity, may be fined, and in certain situations may be criminally prosecuted.
 Additionally, an employer found to have knowingly hired or continued to employ unauthorized workers may be subject to debarment by ICE, meaning that the employer will be prevented from participating in future federal contracts and from receiving other government benefits.

-Monetary penalties for knowingly hire and continuing to employ violations range from $375 to $16,000 per violation, with repeat offenders receiving penalties, at the higher end.
-Penalties for substantive violations, which includes failing to produce a Form I-9, range from $110 to $1,100 per violation.
-In determining penalty amounts, ICE considers five factors: the size of the business, good faith effort to comply, seriousness of violation, whether the violation involved unauthorized workers, and history of previous violations.
+Monetary penalties for knowingly hiring and continuing to employ violations range from $375 to $16,000 per violation, with repeat offenders receiving penalties, at the higher end.
+Penalties for substantive violations, which include failing to produce a Form I-9, range from $110 to $1,100 per violation.
+In determining penalty amounts, ICE considers five factors: the size of the business, good-faith effort to comply, the seriousness of violation, whether the violation involved unauthorized workers, and the history of previous violations of I-9 compliance.

-While the I-9 process may appear simple, it’s important to ensure all the information employees provide is genuine in order to avoid potential audits and noncompliance fees.
+While the I-9 process may appear simple, it is important to ensure all the information employees provide is genuine in order to avoid potential audits and non-compliance fees.
 Also, there are many common mistakes and human errors that can be made while completing and maintaining I-9 records.
-If employers fail to complete or maintain I-9 documentation correctly, this may lead to non-compliance with Immigration and Customs Enforcement (ICE) rules, resulting in harsh financial penalties.
+If employers fail to maintain I-9 compliance or to complete I-9 documentation correctly, this may lead to non-compliance with Immigration and Customs Enforcement (ICE) rules, resulting in harsh financial penalties.